brlipi/spotify-duplicate-checker/README.md

 3. Give your App a name, description and most importantly a redirect uri of `http://localhost:5173/callback` and agree with Spotify's terms and conditions.
 4. After creating the App, click on 'Settings'.
 5. Copy the Client ID.
-6. Back on the application folder, on `VITE_CLIENT_ID`, paste the cpoied client id after the `=`.
+6. Back on the application folder, on `VITE_CLIENT_ID`, paste the copied client id after the `=`.
 Make sure the client id is correct.
 7. On `VITE_REDIRECT_URI`, paste the redirect uri you added on the App you created on Spotify's developer dashboard.
 Make sure the redirect uri is correct.
 8. Run the application with `npm run dev` or `yarn dev`.